 “Visual History of Korea” by Hyungwon Kang introduces 25 aspects of Korea’s cultural heritage.

-The book is divided into three parts: “UNESCO Memory of the World,” exploring UNESCO-registered sites and heritage such as a Roman glass cup from the Silla Kingdom and Manjanggul Cave on Jeju Island; “Historical Heritage” highlighting Korea’s cultural heritage such as Pensive Bodhisattva; and “Uniquely Korean Heritage” capturing the country’s unique culture such as ondol, hanji and Kimchi.
+The book is divided into three parts: “UNESCO Memory of the World,” exploring UNESCO-registered sites and heritage such as a Roman glass cup from the Silla Kingdom and Manjanggul Cave on Jeju Island; “Historical Heritage,” highlighting Korea’s cultural heritage such as Pensive Bodhisattva; and “Uniquely Korean Heritage,” capturing the country’s unique culture such as ondol, hanji and Kimchi.

-Korean American photojournalist Kang won two Pulitzer Prizes, one in 1993 with the Los Angeles Times for his coverage of the 1992 Los Angeles riots, and the other in 1999 with the Associated Press for feature photography coverage of the Clinton-Lewinsky scandal.
+Korean American photojournalist Kang has won two Pulitzer Prizes, one in 1993 with the Los Angeles Times for his coverage of the 1992 Los Angeles riots, and the other in 1999 with the Associated Press for feature photography coverage of the Clinton-Lewinsky scandal.

-Kang said he would continue to document of Korean culture in North Korea, Japan, Manchuria and the rest of the Korean diaspora.
+Kang said he would continue to document Korean culture in North Korea, Japan, Manchuria and the rest of the Korean diaspora.

-He is a contributor to The Korea Herald which runs his "Visual History of Korea" series on Fridays.
+He is a contributor to The Korea Herald, which runs his "Visual History of Korea" series on Fridays.